mcarlson/rheses/README.md

 The smoke tests docs are run with [http://phantomjs.org/](), so you'll need to install it.
 Next, run:

 	phantomjs ./bin/phantomrunner.js

+If you get RESOURCE ERROR messages, try specifying a different timeout argument.
+The smaller the number, the faster the tests will run:

+    phantomjs ./bin/phantomrunner.js 100

 running the component tests
 --------------------------